A Predictive Visual Analytics System for Studying Neurodegenerative Disease based on DTI Fiber Tracts: Abstract

 \section{Abstract}

-\justifying Diffusion tensor imaging (DTI) has been used to study the effects of neurodegenerative diseases on neural pathways, which may lead to more reliable and early diagnosis of these diseases as well as a better understanding of how they affect the brain.
-We introduce an intelligent visual analytics system for studying patient groups based on their labeled DTI fiber tract data and corresponding statistics.
-The system's AI augmented interface guides the user through an organized and holistic analysis space, including the statistical feature space, the physical space, and the space of patients over different groups.
-We use a custom machine learning pipeline to help narrow down this large analysis space, and then explore it pragmatically through a range of linked visualizations.
-We conduct several case studies using on data from the research database of Parkinson's Progression Markers Initiative.
+Diffusion tensor imaging (DTI) has been used to study the effects of neurodegenerative diseases on neural pathways, which may lead to more reliable and early diagnosis of these diseases as well as a better understanding of how they affect the brain.
+We introduce a predictive visual analytics system for studying patient groups based on their labeled DTI fiber tract data and corresponding statistics.
+The system's machine-learning-augmented interface guides the user through an organized and holistic analysis space, including the statistical feature space, the physical space, and the space of patients over different groups.
+We use a custom machine learning pipeline to help narrow down this large analysis space and then explore it pragmatically through a range of linked visualizations.
+We conduct several case studies using DTI and T1-weighted images from the research database of Parkinson's Progression Markers Initiative.

 }